pencil-code/pencil-code/doc/paper/paper.md

 MHD equations as well as others, such as the test-field equations.
 Significant amounts of runtime diagnostics as well as python and IDL libraries for post-processing are available.

+Among the currently 83 developers with check-in permission, there are currently 16 owners who can give others check-in permission.
+Of the developers, 34 have done more than 34 commits.
-Users have access to the latest development version and can ask to join the circle of developers.
+Users have access to the latest development version and can ask to join the circle of developers by contacting one of the owners.

 Every revision on GitHub is verified on 9 tests on travis-ci.com.
 The current version is also automatically being tested on 59 hourly tests and on 79 daily tests.
-Continuous progress on the code is driven by the research of the individual developers.
+Continuous progress on the code is driven by the research of individual developers.
-Among the currently 83 developers with check-in permission, there are currently 16 owners who can give others check-in permission.
-Of the developers, 34 have done more than 34 commits.

 Further developments and interactions between developers and users are being promoted through annual user meetings since 2004 and a newsletters since 2020.